 Other times, you might be in an organization with all sorts of databases from different vendors, including Analysis Services, SAP, Oracle, IBM, and various other data sources, and you need lots of people to access them, so they can create multitudes of reports.
 In this case, you need a gateway that lets you configure access to all those sources, and then you need to share it with many people in your organization.
 That’s a different kind of gateway altogether.

 Fortunately, Power BI offers two gateways, fitting each of those scenarios well.
 These two gateway offerings from Power BI are the following:

 Both gateways perform a similar function – they facilitate access to data residing on a private on-premises network, so that data can be used in cloud-based services like Power BI.
-The Personal gateway can be used by one person and only by Power BI, the On-premises gateway can be used by many users, and many services.
+The personal gateway can be used by one person and only by Power BI, the On-premises data gateway can be used by many users, and many services.